- Scientific name: Prionailurus rubiginosa

-The smallest cat in the world, the rusty, like its name suggests, is only about the size of a six month old domestic cat, and has has short brownish-grey fur, overlaid by a rufous hue – though in Sri Lanka, it has a more russet colour.
-The cat’s face has two dark streaks that run along each cheek and four stripes extending above its eyes, back towards between the ears and then down along the shoulders, eventually tapering off to elongated spots.
+The smallest cat in the world, about the size of a six month old domestic cat, the rusty, like its name suggests, has short brownish-grey fur, overlaid by a rufous hue – though in Sri Lanka, it has a more russet colour.
+The cat’s face has two dark streaks that run along each cheek and four stripes extending above its eyes, back between the ears and then down along the shoulders, eventually tapering off to elongated spots.
 These elongated spots can also be seen along its flanks as very faint rusty-brown spots and blotches.
 Its throat, chest and belly are stark white, and marked with large black spots and bars, much like that of a leopard.
-It has small rounded ears, black soled feet, and a tail that is just above half its body length.
+It has small rounded ears, black soled feet, and a tail that is just about half its body length.

 Behaviour and Reproduction

-Like the fishing cat, there is little known about the social structure and behaviour of these cats.
+Like the fishing cat, there is very little research done about the social structure and behaviour of these cats.
 The species is generally considered terrestrial, but show strong arboreal tendencies.
-When the Frankfurt Zoo brought in their first rusty-spotted cats, they were thought to be nocturnal, since most of the sightings were at night, early dawn or late evening.
+When the Frankfurt Zoo adopted their first rusty-spotted cats, they were thought to be nocturnal, since most of the sightings were at night, early dawn or late evening.
 However, once the cats were placed in a nocturnal environment and after closely monitoring their behaviour, the keepers learned that the species might not be strictly nocturnal or crepuscular.
 They also learned that sexually active animals were more active during the day.

-In captivity, rusty-spotted cats mate throughout the year, and captive data shows that mating activities begin anywhere between 1 to 72 days after introducing two new individuals to each other, and the activities last between 1 to 11 days, and like all other small cats, it includes straddling and a nape bite.
+In captivity, rusty-spotted cats mate throughout the year, and captive data shows that mating activities begin anywhere between one to 72 days after introducing two new individuals to each other, and the activities last between one to 11 days, and like all other small cats, it includes straddling and a nape bite.
 Gestation lasts between 67 to 71 days.
 In Sri Lanka, captive females were observed giving birth under rock cliffs and tree hollows, where as females in the Frankfurt Zoo chose spots that were on the ground.
-Each litter consists of 1 to 3 kittens, and these newborn kittens weigh approximately 46g.
+Each litter consists of one to three kittens, and these newborn kittens weigh approximately 46g.

 Communication between rusties are primarily scent oriented, with both males and females marking their territory by spraying urine for scent marking.

-The species was believed to be restricted to India and Sri Lanka, but recent photo evidence shows rusty-spotted cats recorded in Bardia National Park, Nepal.
+The species was believed to be restricted to India and Sri Lanka, but recent photo evidence shos rusty-spotted cats recorded in Bardia National Park, Nepal.

 Rusty-spotted cats are native to India (Andhra Pradesh, Gujarat, Jammu-Kashmir, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Orissa, Rajasthan, Tamil Nadu, Uttaranchal, Uttar Pradesh), Nepal and Sri Lanka.

 It is difficult to plot the overall population size of rusty spotted cats, or map the connections between populations, threats and persistence of this species, since information is very scarce and incidental.
-However, the rusty does seem to be rare in all its range countries.
+However, this cat does seem to be rare in all its range countries.

 Though the species is found close to human habitation, studies suggest that the cat’s distribution is limited by large contiguous tracts of hostile habitat comprising of intensive, irrigated agriculture.
 In India, prime habitat, though fragmented, is made up of dry and moist deciduous forests.